 21. We follow a risk-based approach to audit planning that reflects our overall assessment of the relevant risks that apply to the College.
 This ensures that our audit focuses on the areas of highest risk.
 Our audit planning is based on:

-Discussions with senior officers and non-executive members
+Discussions with senior officers

 Our understanding of the further education sector and its key priorities and risks

 Attendance at the Audit Committee

 Guidance from Audit Scotland

 Discussions with Audit Scotland and other sector auditors